 Other than that, self care can be anything from going for a brisk walk, taking a hot shower (you bet) and watching funny shit on Youtube.
-I *love* laughing and was super intrigued after hearing the story of Allan Pease who employed laughter as one strategy to overcome his prostate cancer!
+I *love* laughing and was super intrigued after hearing the story of Allan Pease who used laughter as one strategy to overcome his prostate cancer!
 I am not making this shit up, you guys.
 The power of laughter is phenomenal.

 Anyway, I think that's my two cents.
 Kellie is pumping out articles like a mad woman so I know she is side-eyeing me to write something (anything).

-Hope the Skin Gods will always be kind to you.
+Hoping the Skin Gods will always be kind to you.
 Now go wash your face (you'll feel better, I promise).

 Lots of love,